|

 The form is the message and the message is the form.
 Heinz von Foerster

-Everyone has talent.
+FEAR Everyone has talent.
 What is rare is the courage to follow the talent to the dark place where it leads.
 Erica Jong

 The purpose of life is to be defeated by greater and greater things Rainer Maria Rilke